martinpllu/sst-agent-setup/README.md

 SST's dev mode runs a full-stack cloud app in a local dev environment, with hot reloading of app and infra changes and powerful log viewers providing a fast feedback loop.

 We're all now using AI coding assistants to write code and fix issues in long agentic loops.
-However current models can get stuck trying to work with SST dev mode, trying to start duplicate servers, struggling to discover app endpoints, trying to randomly start servers etc.
+However current models can get stuck trying to work with SST dev mode, trying to start duplicate servers, struggling to discover app endpoints, not seeing logs etc.

 This project demonstrates a setup that helps agents to work with SST dev mode: